rumkin/pill/readme.md

 Each document of the site should surround `#content` element with the same HTML.
 All page-related content should be located inside `#content`.
 It could be styles, scripts, etc.

+## Corner Cases

+### No script inside of the content element

+Script elements placed inside of your content element wouldn't be evaluated after loading.
+You should place all scripts on top of yout page or run JS manually.
+This behavior prevents your site from memory licks and race conditions caused by inner scripts different lifetime.

 ## API